davish/pennlabspractical/README.md

     and your app is pushed live to a server.

 ## API Endpoints
+Important note: both requests and responses for the API are in JSON format.

 Along with all the API endpoints in the specification, there are some addional endpoints which help with the usability of the API:

 - `GET` `/list/:listId/cards`
+    - URL Parameters
+        - `listId`: ID of the list whose cards to display
     - Given a `listId`, return all of the cards associated with the list.
 - `GET` `/list/all/cards`
     - Return all lists with their associated cards.

 - `GET` `/lists`
     - Return all lists (without their associated cards).

+- `POST` `/editcard/:cardId`
+    - URL Parameters
+        - `cardId`: ID of the card to update
+    - JSON Parameters:
+        - `title`
+        - `description`

 ## Notable Files
 - `app.py`: Contains the API routes and the functions that define their behavior.